solliancenet/ai-in-a-day/00-setup-workspace.md

 ## Task 1 - Create resources

-1. Create a new resource group
+1. Create a new resource group with the `AI-in-a-Day` prefix.

 2. In the resource group, create a new **Azure Cognitive Search** service with the B (Basic) pricing tier.
 Name the service with the `aiinaday` prefix to simplify referring to the service in the lab instructions.